Skip to content

 Compared with "Would you use this?", a question like "How did you handle this last time?" is usually much closer to truth.

-3. Three Core Principles
+3. Three Principles for Asking Questions

 If you want to remember only the most important part first, remember these three principles.